What's the Best Build in Payday 2?

 Alright now, just as important as the armorer perk deck but perhaps less crucial of a decision, is leveling the Enforcer skill trees first.
 Personally, I always go this route because my style of play prefers to absorb damage and be a sort of clutch build that can save the entire team in dire situations.
 As such, I'm leveling the Tank tree before any others.

 If I'm being wholly honest with you, you can totally disregard this skill tree if you'd like.
-The reason I list it is because going up this skill tree, as I have, allows you to hit hard and fast while also being that proverbial damage sponge.
+The reason I list it is that going up this skill tree, as I have, allows you to hit hard and fast while also being that proverbial damage sponge.
 Often times going up this skill tree has me as the top player in every lobby I join.

 If shotguns aren't for you, then I'd advise plugging those leftover skills into whatever tree supports your preferred weapons.
 The meta for this build would be running a machine gun primary and a pistol of your choice for taking out those pesky snipers.
 If you do go shotguns, however, move to the Ammo Specialist skill tree.

 Any build can benefit greatly from Acing the first tier of the Ammo Specialist tree, and I never suggest going without it.
-You'll appreciate the extra ammo when you get caught in a pinch and those few extra rounds are all that stand between your victory and a dozer barrel-stuffing you to death.
+You'll appreciate the extra ammo when you get caught in a pinch, and those few extra rounds are all that stand between your victory and a dozer barrel-stuffing you to death.

 Ghost and Fugitive: Only Two Points

-For the Fugitive and Ghost skills you only need to spend one point in each.
-Under Ghost you'll want to pick up the first tier of Artful Dodger.
-All this is going to do is give you that extra stamina necessary to keep up in heists like Heat Street, and get you across no man's land when your buddy is lying dead on the other side of the map.
+For the Fugitive and Ghost skills, you only need to spend one point in each.
+Under Ghost, you'll want to pick up the first tier of Artful Dodger.
+All this is going to do is give you that extra stamina necessary to keep up in heists like Heat Street and get you across no man's land when your buddy is lying dead on the other side of the map.

-Next, go and pick up the first skill in Brawler, because there is nothing worse than getting downed by a melee hit that sucks up your entire health bar.
+Next, go and pick up the first skill in Brawler because there is nothing worse than getting downed by a melee hit that sucks up your entire health bar.
 This skill will see to it that those unavoidable sucker punches to the back of your dome do not put you down and out.
 For one point, you can't go wrong in negating that unfortunate and undesirable damage.

-Now, if you are an inherently skillful player following this beginner's guide to a T, you should be able to take on heists at the Death Sentence difficulty without rage quitting every time you get downed.
+Now, if you are an inherently skillful player following this beginner's guide to a T, you should be able to take on heists at the Death Sentence difficulty without rage-quitting every time you get downed.
 Don't go thinking you can solo just yet, however, because you still need the Mastermind skills.

-Mastermind Is Crucial For Singleplayer and Multiplayer
+Mastermind Is Crucial for Single-Player and Multi-Player

-Before you get excited over the sight of taking cops prisoner and forcing them to fight for you, you need to plug your points into the medic skill tree just as I have presented them above.
-This is for one reason, and one reason only; if you do not take the skills I have listed here in the skill tree then you are an absolutely worthless tank.
+Before you get excited over the sight of taking cops prisoner and forcing them to fight for you, you need to plug your points into the medic skill tree, just as I have presented them above.
+This is for one reason, and one reason only; if you do not take the skills I have listed here in the skill tree, then you are an absolutely worthless tank.
 Get your darn skills up to that Aced Inspire, and you'll be ready to solo Death Wish or take on Death Sentence difficulty in multiplayer.

-As I'll explain later, these skills are invaluable to your success at higher difficulties and you'll notice that those without them often cause heists to fail or get kicked from the lobby before they get the chance to ruin your run.
-Once you've done this mandatory step you may then move on to the fan-favorite Controller tree.
+As I'll explain later, these skills are invaluable to your success at higher difficulties, and you'll notice that those without them often cause heists to fail or get kicked from the lobby before they get the chance to ruin your run.
+Once you've done this mandatory step, you may then move on to the fan-favorite Controller tree.

-Once you've made it this far, you've probably already learned your style and deviated from this excellent beginner's guide; but for those of you still here I want you to pour the rest of your hard-earned points into the Technician tree.
+Once you've made it this far, you've probably already learned your style and deviated from this excellent beginner's guide; but for those of you still here, I want you to pour the rest of your hard-earned points into the Technician tree.

 Unnecessary but Convenient Technician Skills